WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

-* engage@turing students onboarding.
+* engage@turing students onboarding and answering questions - meeting booked for weds 1pm to go through github repos.

 #### Who helped you this week?

-Replace this text with a one/two sentence description of who helped you this week and how.
+* ME - suggested we have a co-working session to help us focus on the papers we are writing.

 #### What did you achieve?

-* Community management - meeting announcements, shared code folder, meeting organisation.
+* Community management - meeting announcements and notes, shared code folder, meeting organisation.
 * Student onboarding.
 * First draft of Authorship chapter is nearly done and also spoke to IB.
 * SSI interview